Senior Writer

 Subscript

 As a Story Terrace writer, Tabitha K interviews customers and turns their life stories into books.
-Get to know them better by reading his autobiographical anecdote below
+Get to know our writer better by reading the autobiographical anecdote below!

 Color My World